-Panel B replicates Panel A, but with separate variables for externally-financed and selffinanced spending.
+Panel B replicates Panel A, but with separate variables for externally-financed and self-financed spending.
 Consistent with Hypothesis 2, externally-financed spending has a much stronger relationship with vote shares than self-financed spending.
 Figure 3 depicts these effects graphically, with spending variables rescaled and plotted across their respective observed ranges.
-18 The substantive difference between self-financed spending and externally-financed spending is striking; although self-financed spending does have a visible effect in the graph, its effect is dwarfed by that of externally-financed spending.
+15 The substantive difference between self-financed spending and externally-financed spending is striking; although self-financed spending does have a visible effect in the graph, its effect is dwarfed by that of externally-financed spending.
 Moreover, only externally-financed spending has a statistically significant relationship with vote shares.
-In fact, Bayesian model selection strongly supports dropping the self-finance variables entirely; doing so has almost no ill effect on the model's fit.19 The insignificance of the self-finance variables in Panel B implies that the entire estimated effect of (total) spending in Panel A was produced by externally-financed spending, with self-financed spending contributing little other than statistical noise.
-These results are robust to reasonable manipulations, such as examining only open races or excluding all races with a meaningful third-party candidate, and they do not appear to be driven by any influential outliers.20 Controlling for each candidate's quality using Squire's index also does not change the
+In fact, Bayesian model selection strongly supports dropping the self-finance variables entirely; doing so has almost no ill effect on the model's fit.
+16 These general results are robust to a variety of manipulations, such as examining only open races or excluding all races with a meaningful third-party candidate, and they do not appear to be driven by any influential outliers.17